 - Transitions of Care

 CHRISTUS Spohn Health System precepts P2 and P4 students from Texas A&M College of Pharmacy.
-Residents have many opportunities to interact with these students, including supervising students while on rotation together and overseeing weekly grand rounds.
-Although the program does not offer a formal teaching certificate, residents with an interest in academia may have the chance to give classroom lectures and facilitate on-campus activities at Texas A&M College of Pharmacy.
+Residents will have the opportunity to precept these students during the second half of their residency year.
+Residents with an interest in academia have the chance to give classroom lectures and facilitate on-campus activities at Texas A&M College of Pharmacy.